streamx-dev/streamx-connector-aem/README.md

 its `dev.streamx.sling.connector.PublicationHandler` interface to handle resources such as Pages and Assets (or use the ones from `Blueprints` module).

-In current early implementation event handler listens for the `com/day/cq/replication` event, which is fired only on Author instances.
-This means that content is published to StreamX from Author only.
-It should change in the future versions of the connector as ideally content should be published to StreamX from Publish instances, not from Author instances.

 # Blueprints

 This module provides out-of-the-box `PublicationHandler` implementations.
 Those services perform publication of usual assets, assets embedded in page components, client libraries, pages and templates.
 See documentation for those services configurations for more details.